 Fish farming has a positive effect on the employment of unskilled and skilled labour, earns the country hard currency from exports and there is a high local value added resulting from a net cash inflow.
 A report commissioned by the Federation of Maltese Aquaculture Producers states that aquaculture production in Malta is a significant sector with a turnover of about EUR 128 million (Applied Economics Consulting Ltd., 2009).

-The Ministry for Resources and Rural Affairs (MRRA) regulates and administers the aquaculture industries and is directly responsible for issuing aquaculture permits.
-MAR is responsible for research, mainly focusing on species diversification.
-It also provides technical advice and assistance to local companies and carries out research and development in aquaculture.
+The Department of Fisheries and Aquaculture, within the Ministry for Sustainable Development, the Environment and Climate Change (MSDEC) regulates and administers the aquaculture industries and is directly responsible for issuing aquaculture permits.
+MAR is the research body within the Aquaculture Directorate, mainly focusing on species diversification and providing technical advice and assistance to local companies and foreign interested parties.

 Aquaculture development is regulated by Part IX of Chapter 425, Fisheries Conservation and Management Act of 2001 and by subsidiary legislation (Aquaculture Operations Regulations) 2004 and Aquaculture Regulations 36.34 (LN73 of 1990) issued under the Prevention of Disease Ordinance Chapter 36 and covered by Chapter 437 Veterinary Services Act and Animal Welfare Act Chapter 439.
-The issue of operating permits is the direct responsibility of the Agriculture and Fisheries Regulation Division.
-Research and Development falls under the Rural Development and Aquaculture Division.
+The issue of operating permits is the direct responsibility of the Department of Fisheries and Aquaculture which falls under the Ministry for Sustainable Development the Environment and Climate Change..

 The local legislation directly affecting the aquaculture industry is the responsibility of the following Departments and Authorities:

-MAR within the Rural Development and Aquaculture Directorate (RDAD), is the only Government aquaculture research centre in Malta.
-Applied research focuses on species diversification targeting the greater amberjack (Seriola dumerilii) and Atlantic bluefin tuna (T. thynnus thynnus).
+MAR within the Department of Fisheries and Aquaculture (DFA), is the only Government aquaculture research centre in Malta.
+Applied research focuses on species diversification.

-The Amberjack Project is a five-year joint venture between MAR and Malta Fishfarming Ltd. It started in 2006, one year after the first amberjack eggs were obtained from broodstock reared in cages.
+The Amberjack Project was a joint venture between MAR and a Maltese private company.
+It started in 2006, one year after the first amberjack eggs were obtained from broodstock reared in cages.
 Various advances have been made during the past three years and spawning and egg collection have become an annual certainty.
-Larval survival still needs some improvements and a maximum of 14 000 fingerlings were produced in 2010.
-The management and staff have the ambitious aim to produce a better survival and larger numbers before the five-year term comes to the end.
-The Joint Venture will be extended for a further five years from 2011 to 2016.
+Larval survival still needs some improvements and a maximum of 80 000 fingerlings were produced in 2012.
+The management and staff have the ambitious aim to produce a better survival and larger numbers.

 Atlantic bluefin tuna: